Particular/docs.particular.net/samples/transactional-session/cosmosdb/sample.md

 ### Frontend

-The `Frontend` service needs to enable the transactional session feature in the endpoint configuration:
+The `Frontend` service needs to enable the transactional session feature in the endpoint configuration.
+The endpoint is also configured to use the CosmosDB persistence with a default container and partition key path:

 snippet: cosmos-txsession-frontend-config

 Note that the `Outbox` feature must be enabled to achieve atomicity with the transactional session feature.

-The endpoint is also configured to use the CosmosDB persistence with a default container and partition key path:

-snippet: cosmos-txsession-frontend-persistence

 ### Backend

 The `Backend` service contains a message handler for the `OrderReceived` event.
 The `Backend` endpoint also needs to be configured for CosmosDB:

-snippet: cosmos-txsession-backend-persistence
+snippet: cosmos-txsession-backend-config

 Note that the backend service requires a [partition key mapping](/persistence/cosmosdb/transactions.md#specifying-the-partitionkey-to-use-for-the-transaction) configured for the `OrderReceived` to determine what partition needs to be used to access the order.